taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 After determining the appropriate hardware to utilize and assembling a prototype, a systematic V&V process was conducted to ensure all of the requirments are met at the neccessary standard.
 Below is a verification table that highlights the verificaiton process across the system.

+Below are summarized versions of the TEMP and VCRM.

 <h2>Test and Evaluation Master Plan (TEMP) Summary</h2>

 <p>